 Most discussions about oxytocin focus on its role during childbirth, but it also affects other aspects of bodily functioning, including our relationship with food.

-This hormone weakens the brain’s reward signals for food, and it affects our eating behavior and metabolism.
+This hormone weakens the brain’s reward signals for food, and it

 According to recent research, which the team presented on Monday at ENDO 2019, the Endocrine Society’s annual meeting in New Orleans, LA, oxytocin alters how people with obesity process images of high-calorie foods.